Updated: Mar 24

-From assisting the customers, commuters in choosing the shortest, safest path till answering all their queries, questions using a simple voice recognition tool there is no doubt with regards to the fact that AI is indeed a kind of “revolution” with the potential of transforming the destiny of this universe irreversibly and permanently.
-Microsoft India (incoordination along with IIT, Delhi) has developed, invented a variety of tools like that of Seeing AI, Tell Me, Dictate that have assisted persons with disabilities in performing functions and activities that wouldn’t have been without the intervention of the advanced technology.
-The said organization has also launched a five-year $25 Million programme titled, “AI for accessibility” for accelerating the development of solutions that would understand the needs, desires of the people better.
-Some of the commonly used assistive tech-enabled products that have been developed for the assistance, development of the disabled people are: Armable, XBOX adaptive Controller, Robo Bionics Prosthetic Hand, Saarthi, Braille Display etc. (HERE's How Microsoft is using AI to empower people with disabilities, 2019, OCT 29) Assistive technologies which have been designed for helping people with their disabilities are providing them with easy access to smartphones, mobile applications and various gadgets which are being used for navigation, transportation and also for attaining a correspondence course.
+From assisting the customers, commuters in choosing the shortest, inculcating the safest path till answering all their queries, questions using a simple voice recognition tool there is no doubt with regards to the fact that AI is indeed a kind of “revolution” with the potential of transforming the destiny of this universe irreversibly and permanently.
+Microsoft India (in coordination along with IIT, Delhi) has developed, invented a variety of tools like that of Seeing AI, Tell Me, Dictate that have assisted persons with disabilities in performing functions and activities that wouldn’t have been without the intervention of advanced technology.
+The said Organization has also launched a five-year $25 Million programme titled, “AI for accessibility” for accelerating the development of solutions manifolds that would understand the needs, desires of the people better.
+Some of the commonly used assistive tech enabled products that have been developed for the assistance, development of the disabled people are: Armable, XBOX adaptive Controller, Robo Bionics Prosthetic Hand, Saarthi, Brailie Display etc. (HERE's How Microsoft is using AI to empower people with disabilities, 2019, OCT 29) Assistive technologies which have been designed for helping people with their disabilities are providing them with easy access to smartphones, mobile applications and various gadgets which are being used for navigation, transportation and also for attaining a correspondence course.
 (Assistive technologies for persons with disabilities , 2019, Nov 10)

 Fairness in AI: How much fair, neutral and unbiased are the AI systems being developed?
-On what premises, factors and conditions do such unfairness, biasness arise?
+On what premises, factors and conditions do such unfairness, biases arise?
 How does it include the people from the disabled community and hence consequently affect them?
 How can such be removed and rectified?
-Scientific experimentation, human experience and other factors have discerned that biasness within the AI systems does exist and the same is with relation to race, gender, age, sexual attributes and various other determining factors.
-Researchers have further discovered that AI models have the capability of perpetuating and enhancing the racial, gender-based discrimination, especially amongst the marginalized (also including the “disabled” counterparts) communities.
-Algorithmic fairness, Allocative fairness, Group Fairness and Individual fairness are some of the methodologies that could be adopted by the said programmers while designing, constructing the AI models which would ensure greater, wider participation from the different components, aspects of the scientific fraternity-thus reducing the possible biasness and discrimination that might arise.
+Scientific experimentation, human experience and other factors have discerned that biases within the AI systems does exist and the same is with relation to race, gender, age, sexual attributes and various other determining factors.
+Researchers have further discovered that AI models have the capability of perpetuating and enhancing the racial, gender-based discrimination especially amongst the marginalized (also including the “disabled” counterparts) communities.
+Algorithmic fairness, Allocative fairness, Group Fairness and Individual fairness are some of the methodologies that could be adapted by the said programmers while designing, constructing the AI models which would ensure a greater, wider participation from the different components, aspects of the scientific fraternity-thus reducing the possible biasness and discrimination that might arise.
 Algorithmic fairness is the method in which the aspect of “fairness” can be enhanced by collecting the training data from an extremely wide, broad range of groups and ensuring the cleansing of data through the diverse inclusion.
 It is essential, necessary for developing specialised models for the recognition and inclusion of the specific disabled, special groups.
 Fairness through unawareness is an approach towards fairness where no data, information is gathered and collected about the attributes of the disabled groups, which is consequently then used for developing the AI models.
 Fairness through awareness is the reverse process of fairness through unawareness where the respective model is prepared by using all the disability information in which the corresponding data is prepared using numerical, scientific methods and the output models are manipulated in order to mitigate, reduce the bias.
 Group Fairness is the method of measuring fairness in which the proportion of selected candidates in a protected, specialised group (i.e. with disabilities) should be similar with that of the individuals from the non-protected group or category.
 Fairness for people with deformities, disabilities and robustness amongst the Machine Learning Languages can be enhanced and developed by inculcating and recognizing ‘outliers’.
-These are possible suggestions and methodologies that could be enacted and adopted for reducing biasness and making AI more complicit with persons with disabilities.
+These are the possible suggestions and methodologies that could be enacted and adopted for reducing biases and making AI more complicit with the persons with disabilities.
 (AI Fairness for People with Disabilities: Point of View )

 Given the extremely fluid, diverse definition and interpretations of the terminologies like ‘gender’, ‘sexuality’ and the introduction of the social model of disability (which extends the definition of ‘disability’ to beyond the usual biological and pathological norms) there have been instances where these ‘dormant’ and ‘conventional’ conceptions are technically applied in the AI for classifying people under specific categories, without giving consideration across all the “types of people” and thereby creating discrimination and biases.
-Another crucial aspect significantly affecting the interests of the disabled is its a version of normalcy which is created by using the popular and the commonly used notions of ‘cultures’, ‘logics’ and then consequently encoded and applied upon the data, logistics to be used in the AI models.
-These ‘norms’ often conveniently fail to include the so-called ‘outliers’ and the categories of people within the realms of disabled, resulting in discrimination.
-Privacy and data security concerns are some of the other concerns to be given due consideration in the light, the context of disability especially given that any possible leakage, breach of the same would lead to losses in jobs, employment and other potential stigmatization to be borne by the marginalized community.
+Another crucial aspect significantly affecting the interests of the disabled is it`s version of normalcy which is created by using the popular and the commonly used notions of ‘cultures’, ‘logics’ and then consequently encoded and applied upon the data, logistics to be used in the AI models.
+These ‘norms’ often conveniently fail to include within their ambit the so-called ‘outliers’ and the categories of people within the realms of disabled, resulting in discrimination.
+Privacy and data-security concerns are some of the other concerns to be given due consideration in the light context of disability especially given that given that any possible leakage, breach of the same would lead to losses in jobs, employment and other potential stigmatization to be borne by the marginalized community.
 (Disability, Bias and AI , 2019, November)

-ARTIFICAL INTELLIGENCE FOR INDIA'S TRANSFORMATION.
+ARTIFICIAL INTELLIGENCE FOR INDIA'S TRANSFORMATION.
 2019, APRIL 24. s.l. : COMMUNICATIONS TODAY, 2019, APRIL 24.

-Assitive technologies for persons with disabilites .
+Assistive technologies for persons with disabilities .
 Arora, Isha.
 2019, Nov 10. s.l. : FINANCIAL EXPRESS, 2019, Nov 10.

 Disability, Bias and AI .
 West, Whittaker Alper Bennett Salas.
 2019, November.
 2019, November.

-HERE's How Mircrosoft is using AI to empower people with disabilites.
+HERE's How Microsoft is using AI to empower people with disabilities.
 SERVICE, INDO ASIAN NEWS.
 2019, OCT 29. s.l. : HI-TECH, 2019, OCT 29.

 How Tech is making life easier for the differently abled.
 UMACHANDRAN, SHALINI.
 2017, Nov 7. s.l. : THE TIMES OF INDIA, 2017, Nov 7.

-Armed rehabilitation device for the neuro-rehabiliation of the stroke victims Designed for adhering to the needs of the gamers with the limited mobility A battery-powered device providing assistance to the disabled people without functioning limbs Assistive mobility device designed for working both indoors and outdoors.
+Armed rehabilitation device for the neuro-rehabilitation of the stroke victims Designed for adhering to the needs of the gamers with the limited mobility A battery-powered device providing assistance to the disabled people without functioning limbs Assistive mobility device designed for working both indoors and outdoors.
 Contains applications, programs which would enable a visually-impaired persons from performing all his tasks